Blackaddr/TouchMIDI/README.md

 This project is an active work in progress:

 April 2020
+- update PresetEdit screens to only update when necessary
+- speed up flash saving (doesn't seem possible???)
+- add SerialFlash utils to UTIL screen
+- transfer to onboard flash
 - (PARTIALLY DONE) add preset list scrolling
-- update text edit screen to only update when necessary
+- (DONE) update text edit screen to only update when necessary
-- speed up flash saving
-- transfer to onboard flash
 - (DONE) move input control sampling to it's own thread
 - (DONE) improve preset select nav screen by only redrawing the lines that needs updating.
 - (DONE) Use updated filed on preset control to only draw that control.
 This will reduce overall flicker.